Staff Profile

 Biosciences Institute, Newcastle University, UK

 My current research is focusing on the roles of transcription factors during cardiovascular development as well as investigating the morphological process underlying heart and great vessel development.
 Combining these two elements of research will give us a deeper understanding of the molecular control of normal heart development as well as an understanding of the embryological etiology of congenital heart defects.
-We are currently using single cell RNA-sequencing of embryonic tissue to unravel the complex genetic regulatory networks that control arch artery development.
+We are currently using single cell RNA-sequencing and spatial transcriptomics of embryonic tissue to unravel the complex genetic regulatory networks that control arch artery development.

 Areas of expertise